 I started work at the University of Liverpool Computer Science Department on the 30th April 1984 as a member of the technical support staff.
-My main areas of interest include user interfaces (particularly on the Macintosh), mobile and ubiquitous computing, offering assistance and advice particularly on Macs and things iOS, making sure the department's web pages are kept up to date (though not the ones you're reading at the moment), and studying the prolongation of adolescence beyond all previous limits.
+My main areas of interest included user interfaces (particularly on the Macintosh), mobile and ubiquitous computing, offering assistance and advice particularly on Macs and things iOS, making sure the department's web pages were kept up to date (though definitely not the ones you're reading at the moment), and studying the prolongation of adolescence beyond all previous limits.
 In 1994 I completed an MPhil (I graduated on 12th December 1994) - yes, that's right - "Phil the MPhil" (Click here to see video of a (thankfully) small section of the ceremony!)

 In January of 2016 I became a lecturer in the Department of Computer Science, taking over from my colleague Terry Payne on COMP327 - a final year module entitled "Mobile Computing".
 Since those initial heady days, I've continued to lecture on COMP327, and also I've been involved for a couple of years on the 2nd year module COMP283 - "Applied Database Management".
 In 2019 I introduced a new module COMP228 - "App Development".
 Reviewers have said of my work "Mr Jimmieson's muse is not fettered by inhibiting factors such as taste".